mini-box/ups/README.md

 - For configuration variables you can add ```-c ``` switch on command line to output a detailed description for each variable.
 Example:
 ```6.
 UPS_INIT_DELAY_TOUT: 1 # [s] Initial delay before starting the UPS.
 Default is 1 sec.   ```

+- Some devices accept commands to set for example the output voltage:

+        $ sudo openups -t dcdcusb -e set_vout:11.5 -s

 # Troubleshooting